 National Games Day was started by Jenny Levine and Scott Nicholson in 2007.
 This free event grew out of an idea to attempt to set a world’s record for the number of people playing the same game at the same time at libraries around the world.
 National Games Day became International Games Day (IGD) in 2012 and International Games Week (IGW) in 2017, and finally International Games Month (IGM) in 2022.
 It has grown to include events on all seven continents.
 Even today, it is still raising awareness of games and gaming in libraries to publishers and the public.
-This event has become a valuable way for libraries and their communities to join together and engage in play on or near the third Saturday of November each year.
+This event has become a valuable way for libraries and their communities to join together and engage in play each year.

-On this day each year libraries from around the world participate in local and international gaming activities.
-One of these libraries, the Ann Arbor District Library, has volunteered their expertise to lead digital game tournaments for IGD each year.
+During this week each year libraries from around the world participate in local and international gaming activities.
 Over the years they have hosted a Rock Band contest, Super Smash Brothers Brawl and Mario Kart tournaments, and Minecraft Hunger Games.
 In 2012, Global Gossip Game was introduced to libraries around the world.
-In this game a phrase is passed from library to library.
+In this game, a phrase is passed from library to library.
 Traditionally, this game starts in the St. Kilda Library in Melbourne, Australia, and it is then passed through libraries on all seven continents before it ended at the Homer Public Library in Homer, Alaska.

 Each year, game publishers donate tabletop games and access to videos games to hundreds of libraries for this event.
 These generous donations have often been the first items in a library’s game collection.
 In 2008, this event had only two sponsors in the United States, Hasbro, and Wizards of the Coast.
-However, the number of sponsors have steadily increased and in 2014, there were eleven sponsors with donations for libraries around the world.
+The number of sponsors has steadily increased with donations for libraries around the world.

 Who creates this event each year?